vpsfreecz/vpsadminos/docs/services/docker.md

 ## Known issues

- - Only the VFS storage driver is available.
-That's because the default overlay driver does not work on top of ZFS.
-This limitation makes Docker very slow when building containers.
  - Docker in Docker (DinD) does not work, it tries to mount `/sys/fs/security`, which is not possible in an unprivileged container.